Electron cloud design for Rydberg multi-qubit gates: Implementation of multi-qubit gates

-\paragraph{Gate fidelity:} The main sources of errors in quantifying the C-NOT$^4$ gate's operation are spontaneous emission of the Rydberg level, and population rotation errors.
-Here we discuss the errors averaged over qubit configurations.
-The average spontaneous emission error is given by $E_{sp}=\frac{1}{2}(\frac{2\pi}{2\Omega_{Ry}}+\frac{2\pi}{ \tilde{\Omega} } ) \Gamma_{Ry}$, where the Rydberg depopulation rates $\Gamma_{Ry}$ can be found in \cite{Bet09}.
-The population rotation blocking leakage error of each target atom would be quantified by off-resonant transition $\frac{\tilde{\Omega}^2}{4 \delta^2}$.
-The control atom's rotation is due to the unwanted excitation of neighboring accessible Rydberg levels with $\delta_r$ energy separation summing up to an average error of $1/ 2\frac{\Omega_{Ry}^2}{4\delta_r^2}$.
-Also non-deterministic excitation of Rydberg atom due to qubit-dependent level-shift caused by Rydberg-Fermi interaction should be overcome by strong exciting laser tuned to the middle of the spectrum leading to average error of $1/2^5\sum \limits_{j=0}^4 \left( \right) \frac{ (j-2)^2V_{RF}^2}{\Omega_{Ry}^2 }$.
-The optimum Rabi frequency of $\tilde{\Omega}=370(500)$kHz, $\Omega_{Ry}/2\pi=10$MHz and $\delta_r=25$GHz, $V_{RF}=1.3(2)$MHz results in the average gate fidelity of $F=0.94(0.96)$.
-Using circular state would enhance the fidelity by reducing the spontaneous emission and providing a stronger interaction allowing faster operations, see Supp.~C.
+{\it Gate fidelity:} The main sources of errors in quantifying the C-NOT$^4$ gate's operation are spontaneous emission and population rotation errors.
+The errors are averaged over the $2^5$ qubit configurations.
+The average spontaneous emission error from the Rydberg level is given by $E_{sp,r}=\frac{1}{2}\frac{\pi}{U_{\text{RF}} }\Gamma_{\text{r}}$, where $U_{\text{RF}}$ is the qubit-dependent contrast of $\bar{V}_{\text{RF}}$ and $\Gamma_{\text{r}}$ is the decay rate of the Rydberg state \cite{Bet09}.
+In a two-photon excitation scheme of Fig.~2a, partial population of the intermediate $\ket{6P_{3/2}}$ level results in an extra source of loss.
+Considering the effective two-photon excitation $\Omega_r=\frac{\Omega_{420}\Omega_{1013}}{2\delta_p}$, using high power lasers \cite{Lev18} facilitates large Rabi frequencies $\Omega_{1013}/2\pi=250$MHz, $\Omega_{420}/2\pi=250$MHz and $\delta_p/2\pi=5$GHz.
+The corresponding average error would be $E_{se,p}=\frac{\pi}{4\tau_p\delta_p}(q+1/q)=4\times10^{-4}$ \cite{Saf10} with intermediate level lifetime of $\tau_p=113$ns and $q=\Omega_{420}/\Omega_{1013}$.
+The control atom's rotation error is due to the unwanted excitation of neighboring accessible Rydberg levels with $\delta_r/2\pi=$17GHz, 21GHz and 6GHz energy separation in Fig.~1f, 1d and 2 respectively, summing up to an average error of $1/ 2\frac{\Omega_{r}^2}{4\delta_r^2}$.
+Finally, non-deterministic excitation of Rydberg atom due to qubit-dependent level-shift caused by Rydberg-Fermi interaction should be overcome by the strong exciting laser $\Omega_{r}$ tuned to the middle of the spectrum leading to average error of $1/2^5\sum \limits_{j=0}^4 \left( \right) \frac{ (j-2)^2U_{RF}^2}{\Omega_{r}^2 }$.
+Overall, using the schemes described in Fig.~1f, 1d, 2d with interactions quantified in Eq.
+3, 5, 6 and with the respective Rabi-frequencies $\Omega_r=200,100,40$ MHz results in high fidelity fan-out gate with the average fidelity of F=99.8\%, 99.7\%, 99.6\% at the cryogenic environment of 77K and F= 99.5\%, 99.3\%, 99.2\% without cryogenic environment at 300K.
+The bottleneck in operation fidelity comes from the small lifetime of the Rydberg level.
+Using Rydberg circular state enhances the interaction to loss ratio by four orders of magnitude, see App.~A.

-\subsubsection{Toffoli gate}
+\subsection{Toffoli gate}

-The strong resonant Ryd-Fermi interaction in Cs atomic lattice could ideally be used for the operation of {\it Toffoli} gate C$_k$-NOT with $k=4, 6$ in square and triangular lattices.
-The gate would operate with a single $2\pi$ rotation of the central target atom between $\ket{1}-\ket{r}$ states, conditioned on the value of Ryd-Fermi level-shift determined by control plaquete atoms.
-The operation Hamiltonian would be